SangusIT/chat-lite/README.md

-# chat-lite
+# Chat-Lite

-Intranet app allowing access to LLMs running on local machine
+Intranet app allowing access to LLMs running on a local machine